 There are dozens of reasons why you may be changing your registered agent.
 Whether it's because they're going out of business or retiring, or perhaps you just aren't getting along with the agency, you've decided that you want to move on.
 That's fine.
 You're well within your rights to do so in all 50 US states.

 However, this isn't something to do on a whim.
-If you have a good registered agent, stick with them.
-They have a pretty minimal job per LLC or Corporation, so unless they're missing their deadlines or they're giving you guff, you probably have few reasons to change them.
+If you have a good registered agenta>, stick with them.
+They have an important, but straightforward, job for an LLC or Corporation, so unless they're missing their deadlines or they're giving you guff, you probably have few reasons to change them.

 If you're looking for a registered agent that serves multiple states, this is a service that many large agencies offer and this may be an excellent reason to maintain the services of a different registered agent.
 After all, if a single service is maintaining all of your documentation, you know exactly who to turn to in case of an error or if you need assistance with information.

 Though this differs slightly depending on the state that you're in, most laws simply state that you must pay a small fee and enter a form that states you are doing this.
 Essentially, you are paying a filing fee for that form and nothing more.
 Most states have fees between $10 and $50 for this form filing fee.